nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching tasks with tag: `findTag`

-Searches for a task with its associated tag.
+Searches for tasks with an associated tag.

 Format: `findTag KEYWORD`

+* Searches through ModuleBook 3.5 for tasks whose has a tag named `KEYWORD`.

 Examples:

 * `findTag homework`

+### Searching tasks associated to a Module: `mod`

+Searches for tasks of a specific Module.

+Format: `mod MODULE`

+* Searches through ModuleBook 3.5 for tasks which belong to `MODULE`.

+Examples:

+* `mod CS3243`

 ### Deleting tag of Task: `deleteTag`